 This Screen Recorder app saves recorded files in WMV or the widely accepted H.264 MP4 format.
 If for some reason you would like to convert them to a Mac friendly format first so that iMovie will recognize them well, you will need third party converter software like HD Video Converter for Mac.
 With this universal video transcoder installed, you are ale to convert recorded KML/KMZ files (WMV/MP4) to Apple InterMediate Codec for use in iMovie flawlessly.
 Here’s a quick guide on how to encode recorded KML/KMZ files (WMV/MP4) to AIC .mov for iMovie.

 How to convert recorded KML/KMZ files (WMV/MP4) for iMovie editing?

 1. Install and run HD Video Converter for Mac as a .kml/.kmz files to iMovie Converter.
 The main interface appears as below:

-2. Click on ‘Add Video’ to add your Google Earth .kml/.kmz files to the program.
+2. Click on ‘Add File’ to add Google Earth .kml/.kmz files that you’ve recorded to the program.

-4. Click ‘Settings’ button and go to ‘Profile Settings’ window to custom video and audio settings. (for advanced users)
+4. Click ‘Settings’ button to custom video and audio settings. (for advanced users)

 5. When ready, click ‘Convert’ to start transcoding recorded KML/KMZ files (WMV/MP4) to AIC – the best suited editing format for using within Apple iMovie Version 11, 10, 8, or 9.